 In a face to face interview, life-long trader Jacob Canfield speaks candidly to Digitex CEO Adam Todd.
 Before jumping into the Digitex project, Jacob asks Adam to speak briefly about his background and introduce new people to himself and his motives behind creating Digitex.

 He says that screens are better, more efficient, faster and cheaper, though; “the pits needed to go but they were an interesting place.”
-Jacob says that he really enjoys talking to people who are building exchanges that were former traders including Binance’s Changpeng Zhao.
+Jacob says that he really enjoys talking to people who are building exchanges that were former Betfair Traders including Binance’s Changpeng Zhao.
 He asks how and if being a pit trader influenced his decision to build an exchange.

 Adam replies that it absolutely did.
-He says that as a scalper, he was “killed by commissions,” and that he always had in his head that he wanted a commission-free trading environment.
+He says that as a scalper, he was “killed by commissions,” and that he always had in his head that he wanted a commission-free Betfair Trading environment.
 When he discovered Ethereum, the idea came to him how he could remove commissions by creating his own token.